 Implementation

-0%This skill is entirely meta-content describing what a retention calculator skill would do, without any actual retention calculation guidance.
-It lacks SQL examples for cohort analysis, retention formulas, visualization approaches, or any concrete implementation details.
-The content is essentially a placeholder template with no actionable value.
+This skill is entirely meta-content describing what a retention calculator skill would do, without providing any actual retention calculation guidance.
+It lacks SQL queries for cohort analysis, retention formulas, visualization examples, or any concrete implementation details.
+The content is essentially a placeholder that would provide no value to Claude when activated.

 Suggestions